nextest-rs/nextest/site/src/book/reusing-builds.md

 target directory.
 To specify the directory archives should be extracted to, use the `--extract-to` option.

+**Note that archives do not include the source code.** It is your responsibility to ensure that the source code is transferred over to the target machine.

-### Specifying a new location for the workspace
+### Specifying a new location for the source code

-By default, nextest expects the workspace to be in the same location on both the build and target machines.
+By default, nextest expects the workspace's source code to be in the same location on both the build and target machines.
 To specify a new location for the workspace, use the `--workspace-remap <path-to-workspace-root>` option with the `list` or `run` commands.

 ## Example: Simple build/run split